 Peripheral equipment is any equipment that can be connected to the system switch.
-The following equipment is described in detail in AT&T System 75 and System 85-Terminal and Adjuncts, 555-015-201.
+The following equipment is described in detail in the AT&T System 75 and System 85-Terminals and Adjuncts, 555-015-201.

 - Attendant Console

-- System Access Terminal

 - Voice Terminals

+- Voice Terminal Adjuncts

 - Data Modules

+- Business Communications Terminals.